 Trees engineered to resist glyphosate-based herbicides (e.g. RoundUp) also pose a threat.
-Charles Benbrook at the National Academy of Sciences found use of glyphosate-resistant crops resulting in 300-600% increases in the use of the herbicide.
+Charles Benbrook found use of glyphosate-resistant crops resulting in 300-600% increases in the use of the herbicide.
 Studies in Oregon found that glyphosate exposure significantly increased the risk of late term spontaneous abortions and De Roos and other authors found an association between glyphosate use and the cancers non-Hodgkins lymphoma and multiple myeloma.